Skip to main content

 MEDIUM AVAILABILITY

-Gluten-free pasta and bread increasingly available, especially in Borgo Maggiore and City of San Marino.
-Many naturally gluten-free dishes like risotto, polenta, meat and vegetable courses.
-Inform restaurants of celiac requirements.
+Gluten-free pasta and bread are turning up more often, particularly in Borgo Maggiore and the City of San Marino.
+Plenty of dishes are naturally gluten-free anyway, including risotto, polenta, and most meat and vegetable courses.
+Tell the restaurant if you have celiac disease.

 halal